Royal Bank of Scotland: 2008 bail-out

-82 percent of Royal Bank of Scotland's shares were acquired by the UK government as part of the 2008 United Kingdom bank rescue package.
-The UK Government bought Royal Bank of Scotland stock for £42 billion, representing 50 pence per share.
-In 2011, the shares were worth 19 pence, representing a taxpayer book loss of £26 billion.
-Historically, the Royal Bank of Scotland stock price went from a high of over 6,900 pence in early 2007 (taking into account a 3 for 1 reverse stock split that took place later that year) to around 120 pence February 2009 and up to 187 pence by December 2011.
-In 2012 RBS shares were consolidated on a 1 for 10 basis.
-The Stock has not recovered from the financial shock of early 2009 and is currently at 316 pence (30 October 2015.)
+82% of Royal Bank of Scotland's shares were acquired by the UK government as part of the 2008 United Kingdom bank rescue package.
+The UK Government bought Royal Bank of Scotland stock for £42,000,000,000 representing 50p per share.
+In 2011, the shares were worth 19p, representing a taxpayer book loss of £26,000,000,000.
+Historically, the Royal Bank of Scotland stock price went from a high of over £69 in early-2007 (taking into account a 3 for 1 reverse stock split that took place later that year) to around £1.20 in February 2009 and up to £1.87 per share by December 2011.
+In 2012, RBS shares were consolidated on a 1 for 10 basis.
+The Stock has not recovered from the financial shock of early-2009 and is currently at £3.16 (30 October 2015.)
 This equated to a price of just 31.6 pence per pre-consolidation share.

 The bonus payments paid to Royal Bank of Scotland staff subsequent to the 2008 United Kingdom bank rescue package caused controversy.
-Staff bonuses were nearly £1 billion in 2010, even though Royal Bank of Scotland reported losses of £1.1 billion for 2010.
-More than 100 senior bank executives were paid in excess of £1 million each in bonuses.
+Staff bonuses were nearly £1,000,000,000 in 2010, even though Royal Bank of Scotland reported losses of £1,100,000,000 for 2010.
+More than 100 senior bank executives were paid in excess of £1,000,000 each in bonuses.

-Consequently, former CEO Fred Goodwin was stripped of his knighthood in mid-January, and newly appointed CEO Stephen Hester renounced his £1 million bonus after complaints over the bank's performance.
-In 2014, comedian Russell Brand staged a protest against bonuses outside RBS's offices in London.
+Consequently, former CEO Fred Goodwin was stripped of his knighthood in mid-January, and newly appointed CEO Stephen Hester renounced his £1,000,000 bonus after complaints over the bank's performance.
+In 2014, comedian Russell Brand staged a protest against banker's bonuses outside the offices of the RBS in London.

-RBS' central role in the 2008 financial crisis led to it being targeted by a protest camp, 'Occupy Edinburgh', who set-up outside their Head Branch on St. Andrews Square in October 2011.
-The camp was maintained for 108 days and included a number of rallies and protests, as well as a pirate flag being raised on top of the RBS head branch.
+RBS' central role in the 2008 financial crisis led to it being targeted by a protest camp, 'Occupy Edinburgh', who set-up outside their headquarters on St. Andrews Square in October 2011.
+The camp was maintained for 108 days and included a number of rallies and protests, as well as a pirate flag being raised on top of the headquarters of the RBS.

 Branch closures

-In 2010, Royal Bank of Scotland promised not to close bank branches where they were the last in town.
-In 2014, Royal Bank of Scotland changed direction and closed 44 branches which were the last in town, as branch transactions had fallen by 30% over the last four years.
+In 2010, Royal Bank of Scotland promised not to close bank branches where they were the last branch in town.
+In 2014, Royal Bank of Scotland revoked this and closed 44 branches which were the last branch in town, as branch transactions had fallen by 30% over the last four years.

 Royal Bank of Scotland will close 259 more branches across Britain in its latest round of cuts as customers shift to online banking.